gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 ## Principle 6: make it easy for folks to become engrossed with Gatsby

-Gatsby is the future of the web.
+Building sites with Gatsby is the way of the future.
 Our goal is to let people dive _as far deep into it as they want, and encourage them by providing them more and more to discover._

 We want everyone to build and keep building, read and keep reading.